Lord Hawke's cricket team in the West Indies in 1896–97: Tour

 Of the 7 first-class matches, 3 were won, 2 lost and 2 drawn.
 Overall 9 matches were won, 2 lost and 3 drawn.
 The tourists had a break from cricket between the last matches when they sailed up the Demerara river.

 Warner was the great success amongst the batsmen scoring 984 runs including 4 centuries in all matches.
 Bardswell and Leveson-Gower were also successful in the first-class games.

 Bromley-Davenport was the most successful bowler but missed a number of matches with a broken finger.

 Averages

-The following averages are in the 7 first class matches (Batting Bowling).
+The following averages are in the 7 first class matches, Batting: and Bowling.

 Batting

 Weber was a local who played in other first class matches during the season.